 The exception to this is where the animal is a guide or assistance dog, however tenants will still be required to request permission and will need to provide evidence that the animal fulfils one of these definitions.
+Where sufficient evidence is provided, permission will not be unreasonably withheld.

-Permission will not be given in any circumstances to keep any dog banned as part of the Dangerous Dogs Act 1991, as amended from time to time.
-This includes the Pit Bull Terrier, Japanese Tosa, Dogo Argentino, Fila Brasileiro and XL Bully.
+Permission will not be given in any circumstances to keep any dog listed as dangerous as defined by the Dangerous Dogs Act 1991.
+This includes the Pit Bull Terrier, Japanese Tosa, Dogo Argentino and Fila Brasileiro.